Robertorocco/MIAPure-ballbot-ur5e-manipulation/README.md

 ---

 ## Credits
-Developed by **Roberto Rocco** as part of the Master’s project in Automation and Robotics Engineering at the University of Naples.
+Developed by **Roberto Rocco** and by **Chiara Panagrosso** as part of the Master’s project in Automation and Robotics Engineering at the University of Naples.

 For further details, see the attached report:
 **FSR_Project_Rocco_Panagrosso.pdf**